 Emily’s book project, “The Heartland’s Legal Landscapes & the Remaking of Modern Rural America, 1920-2020,” grows from her dissertation “Cows, Cars, and Criminals: The Legal Landscape of the Rural Midwest, 1920-1975.”
 It argues that the legal remaking of rural communities was a central feature of twentieth-century America.
 The result is a new legal history that tells not a story of rural decline but a story of the rural Midwest in a constant process of transformation along lines of class, race, and gender.

-Heather Ann Thompson is Professor of History; Professor of Afroamerican and African Studies; and Professor Residential College Social Theory and Practice Program at the University of Michigan.
+Heather Ann Thompson is the Frank W Thompson Collegiate Professor of History and Afroamerican and African Studies, and Professor in the Residential College at the University of Michigan.

 Heather is also co-founder of the Carceral State Project and its multi-pronged Documenting Criminalization and Confinement research initiative the University of Michigan, and has been appointed to serve as well as a member of the standing Committee on Law and Justice of the National Academy of Sciences in Washington, DC.